 The work of Tech and Product is crucial to our members’ ability to find their venue, book their activity, and check-in.
 Led by Greg Ryzhov, CTO, and Alex Allan, VP Product, the Tech and Product teams consist of 60+ Product Managers and developers working to provide our members with the best possible experience.
-Check out this interview with Greg and Alex to learn a bit more about their roles, the culture within their teams, and the exciting projects coming in 2020.

 What has been your journey in tech/product so far?

 Alex: I joined my first startup in 2002 at 18 before studying Computer Science at university.
 Although I started as a software developer, I realized I wanted to do something more client-related and moved into technical consulting.

 Fast forward to 2012, I had been living in Berlin for a few years and came across a job ad for a product manager position at an ad-tech start-up, one of the first companies of its kind here.
 A few months into the role, I knew Product was the right pathway for me.